Today's Best Tech Deals

 Picked by Techconnect's Editors

 LifeShield, which was part of DirecTV from 2013 to 2017, is now an independent operation.
+[Editor's note: ADT acquired LifeShield in early 2019, several months after this review was published.]
 As such, it has gone all-in on home security as a service.
 You’re not buying a home security system here, you’re signing a term contract in which you agree to pay a monthly fee to use a professionally monitored home security system.
 This is intended to be a turnkey operation, so it’s best to consider carefully before you lock in to the three-year contract.
 That goes double since the equipment must be returned if you don’t renew the contract.

 LifeShield offers two basic setups: a limited Security Essentials kit for $29.95 per month, and the more extensive kit reviewed here, called Security Advantage, for $39.95 per month.
 The main difference is that the Security Advantage kit includes cloud-based video monitoring, while the Security Essentials kit does not.